Limits on drug coverage

 Note: Only network pharmacies will check to see if step therapy applies to your prescription drug.
 If you get a step therapy drug at a non-network pharmacy, the drug may not be covered.

-When a brand-name drug has a generic equivalent, pharmacists in Washington State must substitute the generic equivalent drug for the brand-name drug.
+When a brand-name or biological drug has a generic equivalent or interchangeable biosimilar, pharmacists in Washington State must substitute the generic equivalent or interchangeable biosimilar drug for the brand-name or biologic drug.

-Your provider may write the prescription "dispense as written" if he or she wants you to get only the brand-name drug.
-You can also tell the pharmacist you want the brand-name drug, though you will usually pay more for drugs with a generic equivalent.
+Your provider may write the prescription "dispense as written" if he or she wants you to get only the prescribed brand-name or biologic drug.
+You can also tell the pharmacist you want the brand-name or biologic drug, though you will usually pay more for drugs with a generic equivalent.

 Note: New generic drugs are released throughout the year.
-If you want to take advantage of the cost-savings that generics provide, ask your provider to allow substitution on your prescriptions, even if a generic drug isn’t available.
+If you want to save money by using generics, ask your provider to allow substitution on your prescriptions, even if a generic drug isn’t available now.
 That way, when one becomes available, the pharmacist can automatically refill with the generic.

 Therapeutic Interchange Program (TIP)